-IATA Standards for Dog Crate to Fly (Part-1)
+IATA Standards for Dog Crates to Fly

 IATA Standard for Stylish Dog Crates

-The rules set by IATA are followed rigidly across the U.S. by all airlines.
+The rules set by IATA are followed rigidly across the U.S., by all airlines.
 Check out the features for an ideal dog crate.

 Feeding – You should keep water and food bowls inside attached to the door and make sure it is refillable from outside.

-Stickers – You should keep a sticker of LIVE ANIMAL on the crate.
+Stickers – You should add a sticker that says “LIVE ANIMAL” on the crate.
 Additionally, keep directional stickers on the crate.